-This is such an easy way to share a bit of your heart with all the people you care about to help them better understand the joy adoption can bring.
-You never know whose heart you might move to consider adoption by sharing just a little.
+This is such an easy way to share a bit of your heart with all the people you care about to help them better understand and celebrate the joy adoption can bring.
+You never know who’s the heart you might move to consider adoption by sharing just a little.

 3) Buy an adoption-themed book or check one out from your local library.

-There are many books that have been written about supporting adoption, talking about adoption, or experiencing adoption.
-They have been written in almost every genre, and for every age.
+Many books have been written about supporting adoption, talking about adoption, or experiencing adoption.
+They have been written in almost every genre and for every age.
 Some of my favorites are: A Child Is a Child by Brigitte Weninger, Instant Mom by Nia Vardalos, and Tell Me Again About the Night I Was Born by Jamie Lee Curtis. **You definitely earn bonus points if you use one of your favorite adoption books for your book club or read one to your child’s class at school.**